Kaliguth/kali-shell-project/README.md

 `ls` function is implemented in the functions file.</br>

-This function opens folders and prints all files and folders inside it.</br>
+This function opens the current working folder and prints all files and folders inside it.</br>

 The function first creates a `DIR` variable called `dir` and attempts to open the current working directory into it.</br>
 It then reads it's contents into `entry` variable.</br>

 A while loop starts, prints each entry (file or folder) inside it in it's own line.</br>

-Finally, the function closes the directory in the `dir` variable.
+Finally, the function closes the directory in the `dir` variable.</br>

+This function is used when the input starts with `ls` and no more arguments are found after it.</br>

+**This function was implemented for testing purposes only**

 </br>